FusionAuth/fusionauth-site/site/_posts/2020-11-15-how-to-securely-implement-oauth-rails.md

 ## Putting it all together

 It's time to make our Ruby on Rails OAuth flow a reality by walking through an example login.
+Before starting up the Rails server, be sure to set `HMAC_SECRET` with the `default signing key` value in your environment making it accessible to our development configuration.

 Kick the tires and light the fires!
 Fire up our Rails server.
 ```